Hudxin/Blooket.Hacks/README.md

 # Blooket.Hacks
+Adding new blooket hacks every day!
+Comment ones you want, and they will be added!
 These are blooket hacks to never lose again!
 THIS VIOLATES THE BLOOKET TERMS OF SERVICE!
 PRIVATE USE ONLY I am not promoting nor using these cheats to my advantage.
 I have these posted for personal and use with friends only These Violate TOS.
 I am not responsible for any form of ban or punishment